openhwgroup/cvw/README.md

 Click on SynopsysInstaller_v5.4.run
 Return to downloads and also get Design Compiler (synthesis) latest version, and any others you want.
-	Click on all parts and the .spf file, then click Download Files near the top move the SynopsysIntaller into /cad/synopsys/Installer_5.4 with 755 permission for cad, move other files into /cad/synopsys/downloads and work as user cad from here on
+	Click on all parts and the .spf file, then click Download Files near the top move the SynopsysInstaller into /cad/synopsys/Installer_5.4 with 755 permission for cad, move other files into /cad/synopsys/downloads and work as user cad from here on

 	$ cd /cad/synopsys/installer_5.4